LOW PELLET

 Pellet Level Sensor Triggered / Fuel Starvation

-Display shows LOW PELLET warning and grill may shut down mid-cook
+Display shows LOW PELLET warning, and the grill may shut down mid-cook.

 Advertisements